STEM-C/CaSMM/README.md

 `stem-c-client-dev`

 1. Follow the [client](/client#setup) setup
-2. Run `yarn start`
+2. Run `yarn start` from `/client`

 `stem-c-cms-dev`, `stem-c-compile-dev`, and `stem-c-db-dev`

 1. Install [docker](https://docs.docker.com/get-docker/)

-   > If you do not meet these [requirements](https://docs.docker.com/toolbox/toolbox_install_windows/) docker desktop will not initialize popery.
+   > If you do not meet these [requirements](https://docs.docker.com/toolbox/toolbox_install_windows/) docker desktop will not initialize properly.
 There are some unofficial modifications, however, we recommend installing the docker [toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)

 2. Add **dev_db.dump** to `scripts/`

    > Pinned in the #dev channel

-3. Run `docker-compose up`
+3. Run `docker-compose up` from `/`

    > Grant permission to the **scripts** and **cms** directories if you are prompted